Let's get nerdy

 The effort invested in 'getting it right' should be commensurate with the importance of the decision.

 Charles Duhigg’s The Power of Habit uses grotesque examples to prove how often habits are followed, and that habits are never unlearned.
 When learning an academic topic, therefore, it is critical that a student develop the correct habits at the beginning of their instruction.
-This is what’s meant by the first time.
+James Clear has recently helped to build on these findings in a far more palatable and actionable way in his book Atomic Habits.
+Clear emphasizes the importance of making small changes in order to harness what Einstein called the 8th wonder of the world: compound interest.

 The Effects of Cortisol